devpablocristo/wd-react-challenge/README.md

 # Welcome to the WeDevelop React challenge 🚀

-To run config and run the project:
+To config and run the project:

 ```console
 foo@bar:~$ npm install